 The categories for the 2020 awards are:

 - Best Contribution by a Law School (Undergraduate and Postgraduate institutions);

 - Best Contribution by a Team of Students.

 Nominations are now closed.
 We hope to contact everyone shortlisted by 6th April 2020.

 Judging and the awards event

-All of the short-listed nominees will be invited to attend the Awards ceremony at the House of Commons on 29th April, 4.00pm – 6.00pm (due to capacity at the venue, there may be a limit on the total number able to attend on behalf of any nominated law school or team).
+All of the short-listed nominees were to be invited to attend the Awards ceremony at the House of Commons on 29th April, 4.00pm – 6.00pm.

 The judges for the 2020 Awards are:

 Peter Farr, Head of Civil Law Policy, Ministry of Justice;

 - David Greene, Vice President, the Law Society of England and Wales;